 You need to go to the dermatologist for diagnosis and treatment of the disease.

 Another method of alopecia areata treatment is Immunotherapy.
 An active substance is poured into the problem area to create an allergic reaction.
 This treatment is not preferred by most doctors.
-This is because problems such as persistent irritation of the skin after the procedure, growth of the lymph glands, can present themselves.
+This is because problems such as persistent irritation of the skin after the procedure, and growth of the lymph glands, can present themselves.
 Medication should therefore be preferred as much as possible.

 Other known treatment methods are as follows: